Your Guide to Abha Saudi Arabia

-A wealthy woman will wear lots of jewelry and thus marriage dowries for this region, are higher than any part of the country.
+A wealthy woman will wear lots of jewelry and thus marriage dowries for this region are higher than any part of Saudi Arabia.

 The people of Abha and the region are also friendlier and not so uptight as compared to the other parts of the country.
-Their clothing are more colorful and even the men sometimes wear colorful trousers.
-Another unique thing that you will find here is women operating booths in the souks (bazaars).
-In other parts of Saudi Arabia, women are seldom found doing this.
+Their clothing is more colorful and the men sometimes wear colorful trousers.
+Another unique practise is local women running and operating booths in the souks (bazaars) which is hardly seen in other parts of Saudi Arabia.

 Getting to Abha

 Abha is located almost to the southern part of Saudi Arabia and is geographically very far from almost all major cities and towns in the country.
-The best way to reach it is to fly as driving will take up most of your vacation time.
+The best way to reach Abha is to fly since driving will take up most of your vacation time.

 Saudia and Nasair